-Under Health & Safety Code 11383 HS, it is a crime to possess certain chemicals with the intent to use those materials to manufacture Phencyclidine (PCP).
-A violation of this section is a felony offense punishable by up to six years in county jail.
+Under Health & Safety Code § 11383 HS, it is a crime to possess certain chemicals with the intent to use those materials to manufacture Phencyclidine (PCP).
+This offense is a felony punishable by up to six years in county jail.

 - the accused did not intend to manufacture PCP,